-The House Project Programme consists of 13 sections that young people will work through with the support of House Project staff.
+The House Project Programme consists of 13 sections that young people will work through with the support of LHP staff.
 Young people can choose how they wish to capture their journey throughout the programme; whilst some young people may favour notes and reflections, young people can also upload pictures, documents and videos.

 Young people accessing the House Project Programme are classified as being in Education, Training or Employment (ETE) as it serves as a springboard for young people not already in ETE to return to education, to gain more formal qualifications, or as proof of their skills and commitment to a future employee.